HMRC Crypto Nudge Letter: What to Do in 60 Days

 What are the warning letters?

-HMRC calls them "one to many" nudge letters.
+HMRC calls them "one to many" nudge letters— and some arrive as emails rather than post.
 They're sent to taxpayers whose records suggest they've sold, exchanged, or received crypto without fully declaring the gains or income on their tax return.

 The letters aren't accusatory — HMRC frames them as "encouraging voluntary compliance."
 But make no mistake: if you receive one, HMRC already has data suggesting a discrepancy between what you declared and what your exchange reported.